sodevious/badass-dev-resources/website-performance.md

 * Concatenate your files to reduce the amount of HTTP requests your site is making.
 * Optimize and compress images!
 * Your browser can only make 6 open connections to the same domain at a time.
+* The steeper your performance waterfall, the better.